stivenviedman/tsp-heuristics/README.md

 ## How to use it

 Modify the <code>tsp-data.json</code> file depending on your needs.
-The file expects two inputs: the name of the algorithm you want to use and the edges of the problem instance.
+The file expects two inputs: the name of the algorithm you want to use and the nodes of the problem instance.

 Execute <code>go run main/main.go</code> and the result should look like: